Tiny Music... Songs from the Vatican Gift Shop: Recording

-In October 1995, Stone Temple Pilots reconvened in Santa Barbara, California, with longtime producer Brendan O'Brien to begin work on Tiny Music.
 The DeLeo brothers first sorted through their collection of roughly 30 songs they wrote during Weiland's absence, deciding which would suit Stone Temple Pilots and which would be used for Talk Show.
 As Dean DeLeo later recalled, "Robert and I had about 30 songs, and we sat in the room one night and basically went down the list and marked next to every song: Scott, Scott, Dave, Scott, Dave, Dave, Scott...
 It's really weird, because in all reality it was like 'Big Bang Baby' could've been on [the] Talk Show record and 'Everybody Loves My Car' could've been on Tiny Music."
+Kretz described the period leading up to the recording as stressful.
+However, once the band settled into the house where they were working, the atmosphere shifted.
+"Once we got there, the house contained only our egos and our dogs," he said, adding that living together again and reacquainting themselves without getting on one another's nerves allowed the process to fall into place.